 Price fixing involves an agreement between producers, sellers, or purchasers of the same product or service to set prices at a certain level.
 The purpose of a price fixing agreement is to coordinate pricing for the conspirators’ mutual benefit.

-Entities engaged in price fixing, often referred to as a “cartel,” can push the price on a good or service as high as possible, forcing customers to pay inflated prices for these products.
+A price fixing ring, often referred to as a “cartel,” can push the price of a good or service as high as possible, forcing customers to pay inflated prices for these products.
 In other cases, price-fixing is used to drive a competitor out of business by substantially lowering prices so that the competitor cannot match the reduced price.

 Anticompetitive price fixing agreements are illegal under both state and federal antitrust laws.